 - It uses one box of white cake mix.

-- You can use more of those rainbow sprinkles from that gallon-size container you bought a year ago.
+- You can use more rainbow sprinkles from that gallon-size container you bought a year ago.

 - You probably already have most, if not all, of the ingredients at home!